4000 0000 0000 0002 to force a decline. This page is the same

 429 — the rate limit is real

-Every POST /api/v1/* response carries live rate-limit headers, and the limit does
+Every metered response — reads included — carries live rate-limit headers, and the

 A healthy response, mid-window: